bonsense/unromanizeKorean/README.md

-# unromanizeKorean
+**Unromanize Korean**

-These are python codes that translate romanized korean to korean.
-It only works for romanized korean that follows McCune–Reischauer rule.
+These are python codes that translate romanized korean to korean. /n It only works for romanized korean that follows McCune–Reischauer rule.

 Since there was a data loss when korean romanizes,